Factbox: Latest on the spread of the coronavirus around the world

 - Two Russian cosmonauts and a U.S. astronaut were spending their final weeks on Earth in quarantine before they are scheduled to blast off on April 9 for the International Space Station.

-Compiled by Sarah Morland, Milla Nissi and Ramakrishnan M.; Editing by Ed Osmond, Timothy Heritage, Mike Collett-White and Sriraj Kalluvila
+Compiled by Sarah Morland, Milla Nissi and Aditya Soni; Editing by Ed Osmond, Timothy Heritage, Mike Collett-White and Sriraj Kalluvila